chARpack/chARpack.github.io/src/routes/development/00-implementation/02-testing.md

 Only the **Delete** and the **Close** button should cause the tool tip to disappear.

-## Working with scaled molecules
+## Working with scaled and rotated molecules
 Molecules having a different scale than the default can sometimes cause problems.
 Make sure they can be manipulated just like their unscaled versions.
+Testing changes in the Unity editor usually spawns molecules without any rotation applied.
+However, moving molecules on the HoloLens will always apply a rotation.
+Therefore, make sure your implementation is independent of the current molecule rotation.